 Anna G. Kornilova practices in the Firm’s Complex Litigation, Government Contracts, and Toxic Torts & Products Liability groups.
 Her practice primarily involves commercial litigation claims.
 Ms. Kornilova has extensive experience with complex contract disputes involving government and commercial contractors, subcontractors, suppliers, and architect-engineers in breach of contract and design claims, and defective workmanship actions.
-She currently serves as a trial team member for a multi-party complex engineering and construction matter, involving a major engineering, procurement, and construction (EPC) contractor and the construction of a nearly $1 billion agrochemical plant in Arkansas circuit court.
+She currently serves as a trial team member for a multi-party complex engineering and construction matter in Arkansas circuit court, involving a major engineering, procurement, and construction (EPC) contractor and the construction of a nearly $1 billion agrochemical plant.

 Ms. Kornilova is a native speaker of Russian and proficient in French.